nadjbabidaniel/Mercedes-Benz-AG-Programming-Challenge/Readme.md

 swagger: “2.0”
 ----

-Rest API needs to be triggered with get http request: http://localhost:54728/v1/Trips/
+Rest API needs to be triggered with GET http request: http://localhost:54728/v1/Trips/

 Authentication is required with next credentials: